rajatsahu18/rajatsahu18/README.md

     <img width="33%" src="https://github.com/kiranjolisa/kiranjolisa/raw/main/code.gif?raw=true">
 </p>

-<h2 align = "center" > Hi there 👋 I am Rajat Sahu an aspiring full stack web developer residing in Karnataka, India.</h2>
+<h2 align = "center" > Hi there 👋 I am Rajat Sahu an aspiring full stack web developer residing in Bengaluru, India.</h2>

+<h2 align = "center" > Former Software Engineer at Loctell Solutions</h2>

 <h3 align = "center" >A team player with an eye for detail, proficient in working with interdisciplinary teams and executing result-oriented projects.
 Looking forward to an exciting opportunity to work with other developers within an organization.</h3>